Track Coalescence and Repulsion in Multitarget Tracking: An Analysis of MHT, JPDA, and Belief Propagation Methods: A Closer Look at the Track Coalescence Effect

 \subsection{BP Method}

 Although the BP method considered in Section \ref{sec:BP-Tracking} is partly related to the JPDA filtering paradigm, it exhibits significantly reduced track coalescence effects.
 There are two reasons for this fact: (i) the BP method typically uses a particle representation of the marginal posterior pdfs $f\big(\V{x}^{(j)}_{k} \big| r^{(j)}_{k} \!\rmv=\!
-1, \V{z}_{1:k} \big)$ in \eqref{eq:BP-post} \cite{mey17}, which preserves the multimodality of these pdfs, and (ii) the overconfident nature of the BP method favors the most likely PT-measurement association.
+1, \V{z}_{1:k} \big)$ in \eqref{eq:BP-post} \cite{mey17}, which preserves the multimodality of these pdfs, and (ii) the overconfident nature of the DA solution provided by the BP method favors the most likely PT-measurement association and thus a separation of target state estimates.

 Reason (i) can be explained as follows.
 In the original JPDA filter, the \acp{pdf} $f\big(\V{x}_{k}^{(j)} \big|a_{k}^{(j)} \rmv,\V{z}_{1:k} \big)$ in \eqref{eq:JPDA_approx3} and \eqref{eq:JPDA_approx3a} are Gaussian pdfs.
 As a consequence, the approximate marginal posterior \acp{pdf} $\tilde{f}\big(\V{x}_{k}^{(j)} \big|\V{z}_{1:k}\big)$ calculated according to \eqref{eq:JPDA_approx2} are Gaussian mixture pdfs.
 The JPDA filter approximates these multimodal Gaussian mixture \acp{pdf} by Gaussian \acp{pdf}.
 This additional approximation exacerbates the track coalescence effect since \acp{pdf} $\tilde{f}\big(\V{x}_{k}^{(j)} \big|\V{z}_{1:k}\big)$ that are well distinguishable may become indistinguishable after the Gaussian approximation.
 By contrast, the particle representation of the marginal posterior pdfs $f\big(\V{x}^{(j)}_{k} \big| r^{(j)}_{k} \!\rmv=\!
 1, \V{z}_{1:k} \big)$ that is used in the BP method is able to capture the multimodality of $f\big(\V{x}^{(j)}_{k} \big| r^{(j)}_{k} \!\rmv=\!
 1, \V{z}_{1:k} \big)$.
 We note that the role of $f\big(\V{x}^{(j)}_{k} \big| r^{(j)}_{k} \!\rmv=\!
 1, \V{z}_{1:k} \big)$ in the BP method is similar to that of $f\big(\V{x}^{(j)}_{k} \big| \V{z}_{1:k} \big)$ in JPDA filter methods.